sidlynx/adeo-node-filter/README.md

-# Javascript developer test
+# Javascript test solution proposal

-## Filter
+## Solution

-Your job is to write a command-line interface in Node.js.
-This program has to filter a list of elements containing a pattern.

-Details:
-- In the following file `data.js`, there are `Countries` containing `Peoples` containing `Animals`.
-- Only animals containing the pattern passed as argument (e.g. `ry`) are displayed.
-The order should be kept intact.
-- Empty array after filtering are NOT returned.
+The program proposes the two main functionalities, please refer to [the task description](/TASK.md) for more context

-Sample of running the command, and its output:
+Sample of running the commands, and their output:

 ```shell script
 $ node app.js --filter=ry